+Review the COVID-19 Leave Guide for instructions on requesting time off to selfquarantine.
 Please review the Return to Work section in this document for the County's policy on returning to the worksite after your self-quarantine ends.

-19. Do I have to notify the County if I am seeking a COVID-19 test?
+26. Do I have to notify the County if I am seeking a COVID-19 test?

 Yes.
 It is the County's policy that employees that are seeking a COVID-19 test remain off the worksite.
 This applies even if the test is part of any pre-surgery requirement or other medical procedure.
-You may telecommute if approved by your department.